Gain an insight into emerging sectors and draw on exclusive market intelligence to inform strategic decisions and grow your business.

 In commercial aviation, airlines continue to announce their plans surrounding in-flight connectivity (IFC).
-Outside of the United States, passengers in many parts of the world have not yet had a chance to sample the delights of surfing at 35,000 feet.
+Outside of the United States, passengers in many parts of the world have not yet had a chance to sample the delights of surfing the web at 35,000 feet.
 However, executives and VIPs have been able to connect on board for some time now.
-Gogo Business Aviation, which has 8,000 business aircraft using its solutions has been around since 1991 under a different incarnation, Aircell.
+Gogo Business Aviation, which has 8,000 business aircraft using its solutions, has been around since 1991 under a different incarnation, Aircell.
 Likewise, ViaSat’s high-speed Yonder solution was installed way before Exede In The Air debuted on JetBlue Airways.

 While connectivity solutions share similarities across the commercial and business and VIP spaces, the requirements of end-users are markedly different.
 Indeed, managing expectations of wealthy businessmen and women, important dignitaries and even royalty who, many times, are used to getting everything they want, can be particularly challenging.
 That’s not to mention the much smaller size of many aircraft and the additional considerations that must be taken into account when installing enabling hardware such as antennas.
-Consequently, there are a whole set of different market dynamics at play when it comes to IFC on VIP and business aircraft.
+Consequently, there is a whole set of different market dynamics at play when it comes to IFC on VIP and business aircraft.

 This report follows on from Valour Consultancy’s comprehensive report on IFC in commercial aviation, which has been purchased by many leading industry participants.
 The Future of In-Flight Connectivity on VIP and Business Aircraft provides unrivalled insight and analysis into the current and future deployment of IFC on these aircraft.
 The number of connected aircraft is quantified with forecasts out to 2025.
-Data will be segmented by fitment type, aircraft size, connectivity technology and geographic region with a full qualitative discussion of the key trends at play in support of this.
-An in-depth discussion of key technology trends and a chapter profiling key players is presented, too.
+Data will be segmented by fitment type, aircraft size, connectivity technology and geographic region, with a full qualitative discussion of the key trends at play in support of this.
+An in-depth discussion of key technology trends and a chapter profiling key players is presented too.